‘General Hospital’ Spoilers: Fingerprint Results Back On Pill Bottle – Who Is Arrested?

 Why Do The Lab Tests Fail?

 General Hospital history shows that when Ava snuck back into town after she was presumed dead, her fingerprints were not legible when she was pretending to be Denise DeMuccio.
-According to “Denise”, her fingerprints had burned off from using hair chemicals on her clients at her beauty shop in Queens.
+According to “Denise,” her fingerprints had burned off from using hair chemicals on her clients at her beauty shop in Queens.

-That begs the question if Ava’s fingerprints grew back or if the new writing regime forgot about General Hospital history and Ron Carlivati’s Denise DeMuccio fingerprint storyline?
+That begs the question of whether Ava’s fingerprints grew back or if the new writing regime forgot about General Hospital history and Ron Carlivati’s Denise DeMuccio fingerprint storyline?
 Otherwise, why would Ava be in a panic over a fingerprint test?
 This seems like another classic misalign of GH history and new writing.

 Denise!
 We miss Denise. ???????????????? #DeniseDeMuccio #MauraWest #GH pic.twitter.com/j4fNwZgcWT